chazross/Expressions/README.md

 ### Expressions is where art, words, and humor come together in one location to meet your expressive needs with ease.

 ## Features
-- Nav bar drop down for easy access to pages
+- Nav bar drop down for easy access to pages @media
 - Easy to use interface
-- GIF page with a search bar for keywords
+- GIF search bar for keywords

 ### Designed for easy access to photos, quotes and GIF's to share through social media, text, E-mail and more.